CaitlinTalbert/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+This hook allows you to add nested routes to your application so you can change one parameter in the URL without having to change the entire thing.
+So if you wanted to change the router from an "about" page to "home", it would not break the webpage.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Basically after your data has been declared, it needs to be validated.
+The data can be declared using a schema, and that defines what the form will look like and how the data should be validated.
+Validation can help return errors in your code so you know what to fix or if a link or text box isn't working.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to end testing is a process that looks at the entire user experience to see if the user can accomplish an action like submitting a form, or checking things off in a checkbox.
+This testing uses cypress which will help see if the webpage is working from a user experience and will give you feedback.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [x] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [x] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
-- [ ] A order form that has a "/pizza" route and shows the form
+- [x] A order form that has a "/pizza" route and shows the form
-- [ ] A form with an id of "pizza-form"
+- [x] A form with an id of "pizza-form"
-- [ ] A name text input field with an id of "name-input"
+- [x] A name text input field with an id of "name-input"
 - [ ] Validation for name and the error message is "name must be at least 2 characters" (Use this exact error message to make sure tests pass) ::: VERY IMPORTANT TO USE THAT EXACT ERROR MESSAGE (casing included!)
-- [ ] A dropdown for pizza size with an id of "size-dropdown"
+- [x] A dropdown for pizza size with an id of "size-dropdown"
-- [ ] A checklist for toppings - at least 4 (hint: name each separately!)
+- [x] A checklist for toppings - at least 4 (hint: name each separately!)
-- [ ] Text input for special instructions with an id of "special-text"
+- [x] Text input for special instructions with an id of "special-text"
 - [ ] An Add to Order button that has an id of "order-button" and that submits form and returns a database record of name, size, toppings and special instructions

 Data should look something like